neo-itd/.github/profile/README.md

 ## 🤔 What is Neo Interface Technology & Design (Neo ITD)?
 An interface-spirited foundation using design and engineering as a means to research, develop, transact, and implement expressible elements.

-_Note: Interface is not defined as a Graphical User Interface (GUI), but by its dictionary meaning of, The point of interconnection or contact between entities.__
+_Note: Interface is not defined as a Graphical User Interface (GUI), but by its dictionary meaning — The point of interconnection or contact between entities._

-_Another note: Neo's "Expressible elements" are presented as functional prototypes, products, and applications.__
+_Another note: Neo's "Expressible elements" are presented as functional prototypes, products, and applications._

 ## 𝌭 Business Model
 * Bring rapid prototyping in-house.